leonrodenburg/ali-cli/README.md

 To list stacks, run `ali ros describe-stacks`.
 This will output all the stacks in the current region.

 To delete a stack, run `ali ros delete-stack --name ali-ros-test`.
 This will remove the stack you created above, including the provisioned resources.

+Although the Alibaba ROS API's only support JSON templates, Ali CLI can also deploy YAML templates.
+We do this by converting your YAML into JSON before creating the stack.
+Examples of both JSON and YAML templates can be found in the `examples/ros` directory.